Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This summary quickly shows over a decade of experience in customer service, dealing with various issues and building customer loyalty.
 Mentioning “Customer Service Representative of the Month” awards at a specific company highlights recognized success and dedication in the role.
 This makes the candidate appear reliable and skilled to potential employers.

-Learn the top 10 skills required for a customer service job in 2023.
+Learn the top 10 skills required for a customer service job.

 Bad example: